Concerned about lead contamination in indoor firing/gun ranges?

 The Army and Air Force National Guard developed a very useful guideline titled, “Guidelines and Procedures for Rehabilitation and Conversion of Indoor Firing Ranges.”
 It is a useful publication for decontamination of indoor shooting ranges even to the extent that space can be used for other uses after decontamination.
 Of course, it is useful for decontamination whether the indoor range continues or is intended for other uses.

-The consulting and contracting team at Atlantic Environmental have experience in evaluating lead contamination in indoor firing/gun ranges with the ability to determine OSHA compliance, appropriate ventilation, testing all areas for surface contamination, and clearance sampling after decontamination.
+The consulting and contracting team at Atlantic Environmental have experience in evaluating lead contamination in indoor firing/shooting ranges with the ability to determine OSHA compliance, appropriate ventilation, testing all areas for surface contamination, and clearance sampling after decontamination.

 - Office of Healthy Homes and Lead Hazard Control, USHUD, “Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing,” 2nd Edition, July 2012.